vukics/cppqed/doc/installation.rst

 .. note::

-  By default, FLENS gets installed as a shared library under ``/usr/local/lib``.
-If this was not in the dynamic loader's path previously, the ``ldconfig`` utility has to be used as superuser.
+  By default, |FLENS| gets installed as a shared library under :file:`/usr/local/lib`.
+If this was not in the dynamic loader's path previously, the :command:`ldconfig` utility has to be used as superuser.

 ================